-Injuries in the workplace that involve chemical hazards and toxic substances can leave you with long lasting damage and extensive financial losses.
+Injuries in the workplace that involve chemical hazards and toxic substances can leave you with long-lasting damage and extensive financial losses.
 Workers exposed to heavy metals, dust, paint, solvents, or acids are at a high risk of injury.
 These types of injuries can even be fatal.
 If you had exposure to chemicals and fumes at work, you may be entitled to workers’ compensation benefits.

-At Work Injury Rights, our team of work injury lawyers have the combined expertise and the knowledge to provide you the highest quality legal representation.
+At Work Injury Rights, our team of work injury lawyers have the combined expertise and the knowledge to provide you with the highest quality legal representation.
 We are ready to fight for you and the compensation you deserve.
 Contact us for a free consultation and more information regarding your workers’ compensation rights if you had exposure to chemicals and/or fumes on the job.

 Injuries From Chemical Exposure on the Job